orbeon/orbeon-forms-doc/form-runner/link-embed/javascript-api.md

 #### Requests to forward

 You can identify the requests made to Orbeon Forms based on their path, which is typically `/orbeon`.
-(With Java web apps, that first part of the path is referred to as the "context", and you can deploy Orbeon Forms on context other than `/orbeon`, say `/forms`.
+(With Java web apps, that first part of the path is referred to as the "context", and you can deploy Orbeon Forms on a context other than `/orbeon`, say `/forms`.
 However, in what follows, we'll just assume you've kept `/orbeon`.)

 #### Forwarding the `JSESSIONID` cookie